 - Ask a doctor a question free online

 - What does ct scan of head show?

-- What does a ct scan of the abdomen show?
+- What does a ct scan of the stomach show?

-- What does a pelvic ct scan show?
+- What does a ct scan show in a abdominal scan?